Jamshedpur: Economy

 The largest industry in Jamshedpur is that of Tata Steel.
 It is situated in the centre of the city and occupies approximately 1/5 of the entire city area.
 It acts as a pivotal centre for the industries of the city of Jamshedpur with a large number of them having direct or indirect linkages with it.
 Tata Motors is the second major industry.
 It is spread over an area of 822 acre in the eastern side of the city.
 It manufactures Medium and Heavy commercial vehicles and the main components.
 The company also has its own township commonly known as Telco.

 Nuvoco Vistas Corp.
 Ltd is a cement plant located in Jojobera, Jamshedpur.
 It is Asia's largest Cement Grinding Unit.

 There is a varied and powerful industrial base in the Adityapur Industrial Area.
 Jamshedpur is regarded as the industrial capital of Jharkhand.
+Products manufactured are exported to the United States, Australia and Europe.

+In a report published in 2021, Jamshedpur was listed among "27 emerging tier-2 and tier-3 cities in India for IT and Engineering services".
+Tata Consultancy Services has two centers in Jamshedpur at—Bistupur and Sakchi.
+Essar Group operates BPO center in Mango, employing 2,500 people.
+A Software Technology Parks of India and electronics manufacturing cluster at Adityapur upon its full fledged operation, would transform the region into an IT cluster.
+Deloitte, Stream Digital Services and IBM operates smaller offices in the city.

 Arts and culture

 Cinema

 Jamshedpur has influence on Santali, Hindi, Bhojpuri, Odia and Bengali films.
 Many films have been shot and based in the city and it is also sometimes called "Mini Mumbai" because of a great cinema culture and producing many film and television artists.
 Ritwik Ghatak's Subarnarekha (1962) and Dharmendra and Sharmila Tagore-starrer Satyakam (1969) were shot in Ghatsila area and Buddhadeb Dasgupta's Bengali film, Urojohaj (2020) was also shot in outskirts of city.
 Films such as Udaan (2010), Bubble Gum (2011) and M.S Dhoni: The Untold Story (2016) were based and shot in the city and Udaan was screened in Cannes Film Festival.
 The movie Dil Bechara (2020), starring Sushant Singh Rajput and John Abraham's directorial Banana were also shot in the city.